Board Of Regents For Higher Education

 Student Affairs Council

-The Council serves as the primary student planning and management group for the College by providing leadership in all student affairs functions; provides a forum for discussing issues related to student affairs functions, offices and staff; developing and proposing student affairs policies for the College; and serves as an advisory group to the Vice Chancellor for Student Affairs.
+The Council serves as the primary student planning and management group for the College by providing leadership in all student affairs functions; providing a forum for discussing issues related to student affairs functions, offices, and staff; developing and proposing student affairs policies for the College; and serving as an advisory group to the Vice Chancellor for Student Affairs.